Drooids/apkstudio/README.md

+**[HALTED]**
+I strongly believe I need a break for a week or two from Qt, so updates to this repo will be paused in the while.

 APK Studio is a cross-platform IDE for reverse-engineering (decompiling/editing) & recompiling of android application binaries within single user-interface.
 Unlike initial release being Windows exclusive & also didn’t support frameworks, this one is completely re-written using QT for cross-platform support.
 You can now have multiple frameworks installed & pick a particular one on a per project basis.

 [![Bitdeli Badge](https://d2weczhvl823v0.cloudfront.net/vaibhavpandeyvpz/apkstudio/trend.png)](https://bitdeli.com/free "Bitdeli Badge") [![Build Status](https://travis-ci.org/vaibhavpandeyvpz/apkstudio.svg?branch=master)](https://travis-ci.org/vaibhavpandeyvpz/apkstudio)